brianholland99/recipe-old/README.md

 These commands take all the XML document from the corresponding directory and combines them into one HTML document.

 -   `make test.html` - Makes HTML from the XML recipes in testdata/.
--  `make sample.html` - Makes HTML from the XML recipes in sample/.
 -   `make all.html` - Makes HTML from the XML recipes in xml/.

-Note: The directory 'sample' is not under version control.
-This is used to copy any number of XML recipe documents to in order to create an HTML page containing those recipes.
+### Publish HTML for use in GitHub pages

+-   `./pub-gh-pages.py` - Converts XML files from xml/ to HTML files in docs/.
+    This allows direct use in GitHub pages or having HTML documents to send to someone.

 ## Reason for discontinuing this approach